 id Software Principles

 Gamedev history is important.
 How games that defined current genres were made?
 By who?
-What was their thinking, their business & social situation, their hardware constraints?
+What was their thinking, their hardware constraints, their business & social situation?
 Can we understand the success or failure of a game, of a team, and prevent making dumb mistakes?
 Luckily, this historic time was just 40 years ago.
 These gamedevs are still here, still making games, and some give talks to share knowledge.
 So let's learn!

 I'm no hard FPS player, but I watched a talk given by John Romero at the 2022 Strange Loop conference about the core principles of its team during the 90s.
 I resonate with most of them, so I transcribed them here, with some context & personal notes.